rpwoodbu/mosh-chrome/README.md

     $ ./build.sh dev

-  The first time this is run, this will download and build all dependencies (except Bazel, or course).
+  The first time this is run, this will download and build all dependencies (except Bazel, of course).
 This can take a while, so be patient.
 Don't expect status updates for a minute or two at a time in some cases.
 Subsequent builds will be extremely fast; Bazel excels at doing incremental builds.